awsdocs/amazon-emr-release-guide/doc_source/emr-release-6x.md

 + Spark: Performance improvements in Spark runtime\.

 **Known issues**
-+ For Amazon EMR 6\.2\.0 and 6\.3\.0 private subnet clusters, you cannot acces the Ganglia web UI\.
++ For Amazon EMR 6\.2\.0 and 6\.3\.0 private subnet clusters, you cannot access the Ganglia web UI\.
 You will get an "access denied \(403\)" error\.
 Other web UIs, such as Sparak, Hue, JupyterHub, Zeppelin, Livy, and Tez are working normally\.
 Ganglia web UI access on public subnet clusters are also working normally\.
 To resolve this issue, restart httpd service on the master node with `sudo systemctl restart httpd`\.
 + There is an issue in Amazon EMR 6\.2\.0 where httpd continuously fails, causing Ganglia to be unavailable\.
 You get a "cannot connect to the server" error\.
 To fix a cluster that is already running with this issue, SSH to the cluster master node and add the line `Listen 80` to the file `httpd.conf` located at `/etc/httpd/conf/httpd.conf`\.
 This issue is fixed in Amazon EMR 6\.3\.0\.
 + HTTPD fails on EMR 6\.2\.0 clusters when you use a security configuration\.
 This makes the Ganglia web application user interface unavailable\.
 To access the Ganglia web application user interface, add `Listen 80` to the `/etc/httpd/conf/httpd.conf` file on the master node of your cluster\.
 For information about connecting to your cluster, see [Connect to the Master Node Using SSH](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html)\.